cmugpi/learn-git/src/pres.md

 	$ git add main.py readme.md

-Let's suppose, however, that we regret our actions, and want to remove the changes to `main.py` _from the index_.
+Let's suppose, however, that we regret our actions, and want to remove the changes to `readme.md` _from the index_.
 Important note: we don't want to discard the changes altogether, we just don't want the changes to be in the index.

-We can use
+We can do this `git reset`.

-	$ git reset main.py
+	$ git reset readme.md

 ## Removing changes from the working tree

-Different from the previous scenario, let's suppose we have changes to a file (say `main.py`), and we want to completely get rid of those changes.
+Different from the previous scenario, let's suppose we have changes to a file (say `readme.md`), and we want to completely get rid of those changes.
+We can do this with `git checkout`.

-We can use

-	$ git checkout main.py
+	$ git checkout readme.md

 You should be very careful with this command, since it discards uncommitted changes.